Because human trafficking is a public health issue

 The HEAL Trafficking Board of Directors is a group of professionals with diverse expertise and backgrounds in the fields of health care, public health, law, client services and advocacy, social work, psychology, psychiatry, research, among others.

 Hanni Stoklosa, MD, MPH, Executive Director, is a Co-Founder of HEAL Trafficking and an emergency physician at Brigham and Women’s Hospital with appointments at Harvard Medical School, Harvard T.H.
 Chan School of Public Health, and the Harvard Humanitarian Initiative.

 Susie Baldwin, MD, MPH, President of the Board of Directors, is a Co-Founder of HEAL Trafficking.
 She is a preventive medicine physician who works as the Chief of Medical Community Engagement at the Los Angeles County Department of Public Health.

-Makini Chisolm-Straker, MD, MPH, Treasurer of the Board of Directors, is a Co-Founder of HEAL Trafficking.
+Makini Chisolm-Straker, MD, MPH, is a Co-Founder of HEAL Trafficking.
 Dr. Chisolm-Straker is an Assistant Professor of Emergency Medicine at the Icahn School of Medicine at Mount Sinai; she works clinically at Mount Sinai Brooklyn.

 Vicki Rosenthal, MSW, Secretary of the Board of Directors and founding Co-Chair of the Advocacy Committee, is an independent consultant for coalitions, non-profits, start-up companies, social service agencies, professional associations, task force groups, and academic organizations increasing organizational effectiveness and capacity